-158. Outside of Maltby Town Centre, there are a small number of individual local shops and small shopping parades.
+156. Outside of Maltby Town Centre, there are a small number of individual local shops and small shopping parades.
 These are scattered across the parish.

-159. All are important for meeting the day-to-day needs of the communities they serve, especially for the above-average number of people in the parish without access to a car and with mobility issues.
+157. All are important for meeting the day-to-day needs of the communities they serve, especially for the above-average number of people in the parish without access to a car and with mobility issues.

-160. The consultation shows residents would also like to see these maintained and enhanced wherever possible, especially as there is concern about the number of local shops that have been lost to non-shopping uses and hot food takeaways in recent years.
+158. The consultation shows residents would also like to see these maintained and enhanced wherever possible, especially as there is concern about the number of local shops that have been lost to non-shopping uses and hot food takeaways in recent years.

-161. This is also in accordance with, and in support of, national and local planning policies which aim to retain and promote neighbourhood shops that meet a local need.
+159. This is also in accordance with, and in support of, national and local planning policies which aim to retain and promote neighbourhood shops that meet a local need.

-POLICY M5: SHOPS OUTSIDE OF MALTBY TOWN CENTRE - Development proposals requiring planning permission that would result in the loss of, or significant effect on, a neighbourhood shop located outside Maltby Town Centre (defined on the map of page 46 of the Neighbourhood Plan) that serves the day-to-day of a local community will not be supported unless it can be demonstrated that:
+POLICY M5: SHOPS OUTSIDE OF MALTBY TOWN CENTRE - Development proposals that would result in the loss of, or have a significant adverse effect on, neighbourhood shops outside of the defined Maltby Town Centre will not be supported unless it can be demonstrated to Rotherham MBC in consultation with the Town Council that:

-- a) the benefits of the development outweigh the impact and the opportunities to mitigate the impact have been considered; or - b) it can be demonstrated that the use is no longer viable, and the site has been actively and appropriately marketed in accordance with the requirements set out in Policy SP62 (Safeguarding Community Facilities) in the adopted Rotherham Sites and Policies Document, or any subsequent replacement policy.
+- a) in the case of a significant adverse impact, the benefits of the development outweigh the impact and that the opportunities to mitigate the impact have been considered; or - b) in the case of a loss of use, it can be demonstrated that the use is no longer viable, and the site has been actively and appropriately marketed in accordance with the requirements set out in Policy SP62 (Safeguarding Community Facilities) in the adopted Rotherham Sites and Policies Document, or any subsequent replacement policy.